Trerice Solar Farm

 - Enough renewable energy to power the equivalent needs of over 10,000 homes every year, a significant contribution to both local and national targets.

-- A 40‑year operational period, after which the land would be restored to its current use.
+- A 40‑year operational period, after which the land will be restored to its current use.

 Energy security